api-platform/core/Resources/doc/controllers.md

 for your custom controller, you need to register yourself that controller in the Symfony routing system and it will appear in documentations.

+Note that you shouldn't use `@Route` annotations, as this will cause bugs.
+The bundle auto-registers routes within Symfony2, so you don't need to use `@Route` annotations.

 Previous chapter: [Controllers](controllers.md)<br>
 Next chapter: [Using external (JSON-LD) vocabularies](external-vocabularies.md)